 3. Wear brightly colored clothing.

-Wear bright, loose-fitting clothes that are appropriate for an extended walk.
+Wear bright, loose-fitting clothes that are appropriate for an extended walk outdoors.
 Consider dressing in layers, which is a tactic that can be useful when weather conditions are variable.
-It’s also helpful to wear reflective material on your clothing to ensure everyone can see you.
+It’s also helpful to wear reflective material to ensure everyone can see you.

 4. Choose appropriate footwear.